 The gods are angry with me and are going to kill me.
-But, maybe if I kill this animal and make sure the gods get their pound of flesh, they’ll be appeased and happy, and just maybe, they won’t kill me or send a plague on my family.
+But maybe if I kill this animal and make sure the gods get their pound of flesh, they’ll be appeased and happy.
+Maybe they won’t kill me or send a plague on my family.
 Sure it’s barbaric, but so are the gods.

 If you’ve ever read (or just heard of) any of the Greek classics by Homer, such as The Iliad, or The Odyssey, or maybe the more ancient Mesopotamians works like the Epic of Gilgamesh, you’ll recognize this storyline.
-The problem is, when we come to read about animal sacrifice in the Bible, we unfortunately assume that the same gods are at work.
-Much of popular Christian belief has simply imported this pagan storyline, reminiscent of the Greek and Babylonian cultural texts referenced above, into Leviticus and the stories about Jesus’ death on the cross.
+The problem is that when we come to read about animal sacrifice in the Bible, we unfortunately assume that the same gods are at work.
+Much of popular Christian belief has simply imported a pagan storyline--reminiscent of the Greek and Babylonian cultural texts referenced above-- into Leviticus and the stories about Jesus’ death on the cross.
 The result is a tragic irony.
 What the Bible is portraying as an expression of God’s love gets twisted into something dark.
 Our version goes like this:

 God is holy and perfect.
 You are not.
-Therefore, God is angry at you, hates you even, and so he has to kill you.
-But, because he’s merciful, he’ll let you bring this animal to him and will have the animal killed instead of you.
+Therefore, God is angry at you, hates you even, so he has to kill you.
+But because he’s merciful, he’ll let you bring this animal to him and will have the animal killed instead of you.

 When Jesus gets Dragged In

 These misconceptions about God’s character most often originate in Leviticus and then go on to fundamentally twist our understanding of God in the rest of the Old Testament.
 This misunderstanding has a domino effect—it distorts what we believe about Jesus’ life, death, and resurrection in the New Testament.
-Over the next two weeks, our blog will focus on atonement, sacrifice, Jesus, and how it is deeply revealing about God’s good nature in all of it.
+This piece is one of many that will focus on atonement, sacrifice, Jesus, and what they reveal about God’s good nature.

-The temple is the throne of God within the world, the place where heaven and earth meet.
+The temple is the throne of God within the world--the place where heaven and earth meet.
 Israel’s rebellion isn’t simply about breaking a rule.
-It’s about humans introducing corruption, pain, and death into God’s world, and they might as well be bringing that nastiness right into the dwelling place of God.
+It’s about humans introducing corruption, pain, and death into God’s world.
+They might as well be bringing that nastiness right into the dwelling place of God.
 If Israel’s God leaves the temple space, then the entire nation will suffer the consequences of living in a land without God.
 We already know this story from Genesis 3-11, when humanity had to leave God’s presence in Eden.
-It led to Babylon, and ultimately to Egypt.
-Last week’s blog was an exploration of Pharaoh and what happens when humans hijack God’s good world and redefine good and evil on their own.
+It led to Babylon and ultimately to Egypt.
+The story of what happens in Egypyt is an exploration of what happens when humans hijack God’s good world and redefine good and evil on their own.
 God’s justice is the only appropriate response to this kind of rebellious vandalism.

 But God does not want to see his people (Israel) go down the same road and suffer the same consequences.
-God knows full-well that the Israelites are corrupt humans like the rest of the human family.
+God knows full well that the Israelites are corrupt humans like the rest of the human family.
 This is why he made a promise to Abraham that he would restore divine blessing to the nations through these people (remember Genesis 12).
-So, by his own word, God has obligated himself to not destroy Israel when they sin against him.
+By his own word, God has obligated himself not to destroy Israel when they sin against him.